bricelam/bricelam.github.io/_posts/2014-09-14-migrations-on-k.md

 {% highlight bat %}
 dnu restore
 cd src\MyProject
-dnx . ef
+dnx ef
 {% endhighlight %}

 ![Migrations ASP.NET Commands]({{ "/attachments/EFCommands.png" | prepend: site.baseurl | prepend: site.url }})

 Using
 =====
-To see what sub-commands are available for the `migration` command, type `dnx . ef migration --help`.
-For now, there are five commands.
+To see what sub-commands are available for the `migrations` command, type `dnx ef migrations --help`.

+To see the usage of the `add` command, type `dnx ef migrations add --help`.

+To add a new migration, type `dnx ef migrations add MyMigration`.

+Here is a full list of the commands currently available.

+* `database`
+    * `update`--Updates the database to a specified migration
+* `dbcontext`
+    * `list`--List your DbContext types
+    * `scaffold`--Scaffolds a DbContext and entity type classes for a specified database
+* `migrations`
     * `add`--Add a new migration
-* `apply`--Apply migrations to the database
     * `list`--List the migrations
+    * `remove`--Remove the last migration
     * `script`--Generate a SQL script from migrations
-* `remove`--Remove the last migration

-To see the usage of the `add` command, type `dnx . ef migration add --help`.

-To add a new migration, type `dnx . ef migration add MyMigration`.

 Evolving
 ========
-There are still some rough edges, but please [let us know][4] what you think about this and other Entity Framework 7 features.
+There may be a few rough edges, but please [let us know][4] what you think about this and other Entity Framework 7 features.

   [1]: http://blogs.msdn.com/b/adonet/archive/2014/05/19/ef7-new-platforms-new-data-stores.aspx